Udaykiran444/Data-Analyst-Project-Data-Preprocessing-and-Dashboard-Creation/README.md

 Technologies Used
-**Jupyter Notebook:** For data preprocessing, including data cleaning, manipulation, and exploratory data analysis (EDA).
-**Power BI**: To create an interactive dashboard that visualizes key metrics and insights derived from the data.
+**Jupyter Notebook:** For data preprocessing, including data cleaning, manipulation, and exploratory data analysis (EDA) **Power BI**: To create an interactive dashboard that visualizes key metrics and insights derived from the data.